openebs/lvm-localpv/design/lvm/persistent-volume-claim/capacity_resource.md

 ```

 ### Test Plan
-- Provision volume with valid capacity i.e less than available capacity of corresponding VolumeGroup.
+- Provision volume with valid capacity i.e less than available capacity of
+  corresponding VolumeGroup and verify that volume should get provisioned.
-- Provision volume with a capacity larger than available VolumeGroup capacity and later make capacity to be available to volume group.
+- Provision volume with a capacity larger than available VolumeGroup capacity,
+  later make capacity to be available to the volume group(via vgextend) and verify that
+  volume should get provisioned after increasing capacity.
+- Deprovision bounded volume and verify that space should be reclaimed from
+  underlying VolumeGroup.

 ## Graduation Criteria